How to record facial motion capture with your iPhone at a professional level

 This general workflow works for most popular 3D software such as Blender, Maya, C4D, and Unity.
 You can find our full library of video tutorials here.

-Download the Rokoko Remote facial capture app.
-You can grab it from the iOS store on a free 30-day trial.
+- Step 2: Download the Rokoko Remote facial capture app.
 You’ll also need to grab Rokoko Studio — which is free to use — to record the animation data.
 If you’re planning on live-streaming directly into your 3D software, download one of these free plugins.

-Open up Rokoko Studio and the Rokoko Remote app to pair them together.
+- Step 4: Open up Rokoko Studio and the Rokoko Face Capture app to pair them together.
 Here’s a quick tutorial that teaches you how to get the best result.

 And there you have it!
 All your facial motion capture animation data is now available to record and export.